Nasta19/BagashApp/README.md

    - The application uses responsive design principles to ensure usability on various devices.
    - CSS media queries and flexible layout techniques are used to adapt the interface for different screen sizes.

-### Future Improvements

-1. **Real-Time Exchange Rates**:
-   - Integrate an API to fetch real-time exchange rates for more accurate conversions.

-2. **User Authentication**:
-   - Implement user authentication to save conversion history in a cloud database, allowing users to access their data from any device.

-3. **Enhanced UI/UX**:
-   - Improve the visual design and user experience with advanced CSS techniques and animations.

 BagashApp aims to be a reliable tool for anyone needing quick and accurate currency conversions between Argentine Pesos and Uruguayan Pesos.
 Whether you're shopping locally or planning a trip, BagashApp has you covered.